openjdk/babylon-docs/site/articles/code-models.md

 operation's body, `^block_1`, `^block_2`, `^block_3`, and they are
 interconnected.
 They form a _control-flow graph_.

-The `func` operation's body's entry block contains the same operations in the prior model up to the `java.cexpression` operation.
+The `func` operation body's entry block contains the same operations in the prior model up to the `java.cexpression` operation.
 Then all operations, except the last, in the first body of the `java.cexpression` operation have been appended to the entry block.
 All operations, except the last, in the second body